-After you’ve created your business plan, knowing who you want to work with is step one.
-You need to decide who your ideal client is and how you can help them by creating your ideal client persona.
+After you've created your business plan, knowing who you want to work with is step one.
+It would be best to decide who your ideal client is and how to help them by creating your ideal client persona.

-Broad ideas like “I just want clients” aren’t going to make it easy for them to find you or for you to try to market to them.
-You don’t want to try to be everything to everyone – creating your dream client persona will help attract the right clients to you.
-Taking the time to attract your ideal clients will save you time and effort down the road.
+Broad ideas like “I just want clients” aren't going to make it easy for them to find you or for you to try to market to them.
+You don't want to try to be everything to everyone – creating your dream client persona will help attract the right clients to you.
+Taking the time to attract your ideal clients will save you time and effort.”

 Ask yourself the following: